abdulrehman1004/Gen-AI-Engenering/05-AI-Systems/01-Compound AI System/readme.md

 # All About Compound AI System:

+- A **Compound AI System (CAS)** is an architecture that integrates various specialized components, which can be different types of AI models or other tools, to perform tasks.
+This combination allows the system to:
+  - Adapt to various tasks.
+  - Be more flexible and efficient.
+  - Improve performance by leveraging the unique strengths of each component.
+    For instance, in a **Retrieval-Augmented Generation (RAG)** system, an LLM (like GPT) is combined with a **retriever** (a component that fetches relevant data from external sources).
+Together, they handle tasks like answering complex queries more effectively than an LLM alone.

 ## Old Paradigm of AI:

 The **old paradigm of AI** was focused on **single model systems** with a model-centric approach.
 Here’s a concise breakdown: